SSWConsulting/SSW.Rules.Content/rules/follow-naming-conventions-for-tests-and-test-projects/rule.md

 ```
 **Figure: The naming convention is useful when working with Gherkin statements or BDD style DevOps**

-Following a Gherking statement of:
+Following a Gherkin statement of:

 > GIVEN I am residing in Australia
 > WHEN I checkout my cart